Skip to main content

 The trap closes around year five for most therapists, year seven for most lawyers, year ten for most consultants.
 The numbers vary; the shape does not.
 You filled the practice; the practice now runs you.

-What it is not
+What this is not

 What it costs to wait